Ocelot-Social-Community/Ocelot-Social/backend/README.md

 ### Database Indices and Constraints

-Database indices and constraints need to be created when the database and the backend is running:
+Database indices and constraints need to be created and upgraded when the database and the backend are running:

 {% tabs %}
 {% tab title="Docker" %}